TylerFairleigh/COMP359-AB1-Assignment2/readme.md

 ```

 # Analyzing _ai_make_choice() run-time
+*Note: We will ignore any possible overhead from updating the UI and focus solely on the actual algorithm of the AI*
 <p>Analyzing this algorithm for it's run-time.
 We can see that our input is simply the game space array, which we can assume has size <i>n</i>.<br>
 We know that the function to find the nim-sum runs linear time.<br>
 The for-loop contains operations which only run constant-time.
 Note that if we are able to find a solution within the for-loop, it will return from this code block, skipping over the remainder of the function.<br>